SmallestNonDivisor -- new fn

 BigInt whose prime divisors we wish to avoid?
 Or perhaps also a lower bound for the prime non-divisors?
 The iterator would produce

 NOTE a quick test in C++ suggests that a simplistic loop works tolerably well.
 It does not appear to be worth the trouble of trying to remove all powers of prime divisors.
 Anyway, extreme speed is probably not so important.

-#6 Updated by John Abbott 11 months ago
+#6 Updated by John Abbott about 1 year ago

 While preparing an example of a simple ideal with a big "universal denominator" I encountered a number with about 330 decimal digits which I wanted to factorize.